Reginald H. Ridgely Jr.

-Reginald Heber Ridgely Jr. (August 18, 1902 – June 28, 1979) was a United States Marine Corps Lieutenant General.
-He was taken as a prisoner of war by the Japanese during World War II and was one of the few survivors of the infamous "hellships."
+Reginald Heber Ridgely Jr. (August 18, 1902 – June 28, 1979) was a United States Marine Corps lieutenant general.
+He was taken as a prisoner of war by the Japanese during World War II and was one of the few survivors of the infamous "hell ships."

 Early life and career

 Reginald H. Ridgely was born on August 18, 1902, in Lexington, Virginia.
-He was raised in Annapolis, Maryland and attended St. John's College, where his father was a professor.
+He was raised in Annapolis, Maryland, and attended St. John's College, where his father was a professor.

 Upon graduating in 1923, Ridgely was commissioned as a second lieutenant in the Marine Corps.
 He took part in the occupations of Haiti and Nicaragua during the Banana Wars.
-He also spent time overseas in the Mediterranean before he was attached to the 4th Marine Regiment in Shanghai, China, in June of 1941.
+He also spent time overseas in the Mediterranean before he was attached to the 4th Marine Regiment in Shanghai, China, in June 1941.
 In November of that year, the regiment relocated to the Philippines.

 World War II

 Just a few weeks after the move, the Japanese attacked Pearl Harbor and invaded the Philippines.
 Major Ridgely fought with his Marines during the battle of Bataan before evacuating to the island of Corregidor.
 However they were forced to surrender during the battle of Corregidor on May 6, 1942.

 The prisoners were held on Corregidor for the next several weeks, where they were placed on a starvation diet.
 They also were required to bow to any Japanese soldier they crossed paths with, and would be beaten for various reasons, sometimes for no apparent reason at all.
 On May 24, the prisoners were loaded onto landing barges and transported to Manila, where they were forced to march in a Japanese "Victory Parade" through the city.
 Major Ridgely and his fellow prisoners were tightly packed into cattle cars and shipped to a prisoner of war camp at Cabanatuan, where he stayed for the next two years.

 Ridgely and 1,600 other prisoners of war were sent by hellships to Japan in December 1944, while the United States was fighting to retake the Philippines.
 The first ship Ridgely was traveling in, Ōryoku Maru, was sunk just two days after departing Manila Bay by American aircraft.
 200 prisoners were killed as Ridgely assumed leadership over the survivors.
 The prisoners were transferred to a second ship, Enoura Maru, which managed to reach Formosa on New Year's Day 1945.
 About one week later, that ship was bombed as well and left dead in the water, killing another 300 prisoners.